ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. _developers-profiling-tiny-profiler:

-Profiling with AMReX's built-in profiling tools
+Profiling with AMReX's built-in Profiling Tools
 -----------------------------------------------

 By default, WarpX uses the AMReX baseline tool, the TINYPROFILER, to evaluate the time information for different parts of the code (functions) between the different MPI ranks.